Creating a Virtual Studio

 When a studio is first created, it starts out in a "Inactive" state.
 This does not consume resources or cost any money, but enables you to preserve the settings and subscribers of a server across multiple uses.

 Studios that are not public are only visible by their subscribers.
-To add a subscriber, enter their name (or email address, which usually works better) into the "Search for user" input field.
-This will search all Virtual Studio users and display a list of matches.
-Click to select the name of the subscriber you would like to add, and then click on the green "INVITE USER" button.
-This will allow the subscriber to view the server and approve or reject the invite by clicking a button next to their name in the subscribers list.
+To add a subscriber, enter their display name or email address into the "Search for user" input field.
+Then click on the green "INVITE USER" button.

 By default, subscribers will not be able to modify any studio settings or invite other subscribers.
 You can grant them permission to do these things by enabling the "Admin" toggle located next to their name.
 Note that admins can also start and extend the time for studios, and the studio's owner (or creator) is responsible for any charges they incur.